begieian/begieian/README.md

 -  Hi, I’m Begie Ian Rivera (@begieian)
--  I’m interested in gaming and coding
+-  I’m interested in exploring new things that will improve my current skillset
--  I’m currently learning AWS
+-  I’m currently learning everything about DevOps / SRE
 -  I’m looking to collaborate with everyone
 -  How to reach me - begieianrivera@gmail.com